-We get off to a good start by having a system that is capable of being stable – good design and preparation of our operating crews provides that.
-Then we must keep it stable, because even the best design will degrade in capability very gradually over time.
-That natural degradation is how we see the growth of entropy in our “built” world.
+We get off to a good start by having a system that is capable of being stable – good design and preparation of our operating crews provide that.
+Then we must keep it stable because even the best design will degrade in capability over time, sometimes quickly, sometimes gradually, but always degrading.
+That natural degradation is how we realize the growth of entropy in our “built” world.

-“Operate and maintain” is usually the longest phase of a physical asset’s “life cycle” by far.
+“Operate and maintain” (O&M) is usually the longest phase of a physical asset’s “life cycle” by far.
 The time from concept development through design and construction can take a few years, but O&M can last for decades, especially in large industrial facilities.
-Long after the money (energy) is put into providing a reliable design and making sure it can be operated well, we are still spending money (more energy) maintaining it.
+Long after the money (energy) is put into providing reliable design and making sure it can be operated well, we are still spending money (more energy) maintaining it.
 There are two things we maintain – the system itself and the capability of those operating and maintaining.

 The latter has already been touched on in the 2nd part of this series.
 Initial training won’t be enough.
 It is well known and documented that knowledge, like physical assets, also degrades over time, especially if it isn’t used a lot.
 Considering that our knowledge is carried in electrical impulses in a vast neural network we call the “brain”, then that natural decay is yet another manifestation of entropy.
 We need to do something to counter it.
-We need to put energy into maintaining that knowledge, skill and ability to operate and maintain.
+We need to put energy into maintaining that knowledge, skill, and ability to operate and maintain.
 Again, training is what we invest in to do that.
 We are investing indirectly in our people and their ability to do their jobs well.

 And more!
-The reduced downtime for maintenance also means less downtime for your operators so overtime costs associated with catching up on production run quotas, etc. are reduced.
+The reduced downtime for maintenance also means less downtime for your operators so any overtime costs associated with catching up on production run quotas, etc. are reduced.
 Reduced downtime means more uptime – you get more productive output.
 If we define failure as any defect that takes the machinery outside of desired performance parameters, then we’d be catching problems before we see their negative consequences.
-Quality would improve, we’d have fewer leaks and emissions and equipment would run in efficient operating bands.
+Quality would improve, we’d have fewer leaks and emissions and equipment would run in the most efficient operating bands.
 Overall your unit costs of production will go down because you get more output and at a reduced cost of the inputs.
 What’s not to like about that?

 There’s also another big economic effect that people often overlook.
 Your margins will also increase.

 Maintenance costs have both variable and fixed components.
 Fixed costs are those you spend even when your facility is shut down.
 You don’t simply close the doors and abandon it, so that little bit you spend on preserving the equipment so it can be used again becomes part of your fixed costs.
-For instance you may still pay to keep it lit, heated (to avoid freezing in winter), etc. This fixed cost is constant.
+For instance, you may still pay to keep it lit, heated (to avoid freezing in winter), etc. This fixed cost is constant.

 Variable costs increase and fall with production levels.
-The more you produce, the more use your assets get and the more you need to spend maintaining them.
+The more you produce, the more use your assets get, and the more you need to spend maintaining them.
 As they run your assets consume lubricants, belts wear out, bearings fail, metal fatigues, etc. The line representing variable costs slopes upwards to the right as production levels rise from zero.

-Revenue is earned as you produce, so the revenue line rises from zero when you are producing nothing, to 100% at the point where you achieve 100% production level.
+Revenue is earned as you produce, so the revenue line rises from zero when you are producing nothing, to 100% at the point where you achieve a 100% production level.
 Let’s assume that whatever you produce is always sold at a constant price.
 The revenue line won’t budge.

 There is a breakeven point.
 At that point, the revenue line rises above the top of the sloped cost line.
-To the left of that point you are losing money, to the right you are making money.
+To the left of that point, you are losing money, to the right you are making money.
 The amount you make is referred to as “margin”.
-Ideally the “margin” is as wide as possible.
+Ideally, the “margin” is as wide as possible.